duckduckgo/duckduckhack-docs/frontend-reference/template-groups.md

 Setting a template group automatically sets the `item` and `detail` templates for you.
 Some template groups also set an `item_detail` template and a few default `options`.

-You can easily customize the appearance of the template group by overriding the default `options` in your Instant Answer frontend code.
+You can easily customize the appearance of the template group by overriding the default `options` in your Instant Answer front end code.
 The appearance will also be affected by which data is returned with each item.

 ## Picking a Template Group